 Linked below are materials of possible interest to ACE researchers as well as to researchers who wish to explore the potential usefulness of agent-based modeling for social science purposes more generally.
 These materials are updated on a regular basis, and suggestions for additional materials to include are welcome.

 As time permits, ACE news notes are posted both to the Social Simulation (SimSoc) mailing list and to the Society for Computational Economics (SCE) mailing list to let people know which ACE website pages have been most heavily updated since the last news notes posting.
-If you would like to subscribe to either of these mailing lists, please visit
+Instructions for subscribing to these mailing lists can be accessed

 Please contact me at

 if you have ACE-related news items that you would like included at the ACE website.
 To keep website maintenance manageable, only items of a more persistent nature (e.g., journal articles) can be considered for the ACE website.
 However, you can post items of a more temporary nature (e.g., conference announcements) at the SimSoc and SCE mailing lists discussed in the previous paragraph.

 Robert Axelrod and Leigh Tesfatsion (2021), "On-Line Guide for Newcomers to Agent-Based Modeling in the Social Sciences,